Tomasrieck/lego_AI/README.md

 ### Training

-The model is trained in the file `train_model.py`.
+The model is trained in the file `train_model.py` or `train_model.ipynb` if you prefer a jupyter notebook file.
 When this Python file is executed a file `parameters.h5` is saved to the directory.

 ### Using the model